 TCDOP Vision: Partnering to Prevent Youth Alcohol and Drug Use.

-Research suggests the best way to successfully reduce any health related problem is to bring together the key stakeholders in a community to work together.
-Coalitions consist of local people solving local problems.
-TCDOP follows the key concepts of the Strategic Prevention Framework (SPF) to combat substance abuse.
+Our Framework: Research suggests the best way to successfully reduce any health related problem is to bring together the key stakeholders in a community to work together.
+TCDOP follows this concept along with the Strategic Prevention Framework (SPF) to combat substance abuse.

 SPF is built on a nationwide effort that builds the infrastructure necessary for effective and sustainable prevention.
-SPF is designed to impact population level change and is built on outcomes-based prevention, focusing on both consequences and consumption patterns for the entire lift span, rather than a particular age group.
+SPF is designed to impact population level change and is built on outcomes-based prevention.
 Population level change means that the focus is on entire population, such as entire communities.
 Cultural competence and sustainability must also be infused within the SPF five steps: assessment, capacity, planning, implementation and evaluation.

-Here is some of the information that was collected from Taylor County Schools: The most recent Youth Risk Behavioral Survey was conducted in February 2016 - More information to come.
+Here is some of the information that was collected from Taylor County Schools: The most recent Youth Risk Behavioral Survey was conducted in February 2017